xinwenfu/GenCyber/DigitalSignature/README.md

 <img src="../Imgs/DigitalSigantureVerification.png" width=512>
 Now she compares the decrypted version of the contract hash with her newly computed message hash.
-If they are equal, it is Bob who signs the contract because what because Bob's public key can decrypt the digital signature right.
+If they are equal, it is Bob who signs the contract because Bob's public key can decrypt the digital signature right.

 ## Introduction to certificate